adobe/aepsdk-edgebridge-ios/README.md

 `File > Add Packages...`

 > **Note**
-> the menu options may vary depending on the version of Xcode being used.
+> The menu options may vary depending on the version of Xcode being used.

 Enter the URL for the AEPEdgeBridge package repository: `https://github.com/adobe/aepsdk-edgebridge-ios.git`.